 You can also search by subject using the tag cloud below (larger names indicate more entries):

 To purchase an article from the JDC archive follow the link by clicking on the image below

-Please ensure you accurately quote the volume, issue, page numbers and title of the specific article you have requested in the “Personalize Your Product” section provided, eg “Vol 19 No 4 Page 22-24, Why we’re at home with the SPECAL method“.
+Please ensure you accurately quote the volume, issue, page numbers and title of the specific article you have requested in the “Required Information” section provided, eg “Vol 19 No 4 Page 22-24, Why we’re at home with the SPECAL method“.

 Requested articles will be sent as a digital PDF via email.
 Please also provide your name and contact email address in this space.

 Please allow up to three working days to process payment.